Acting Professor of Law

 A.B., magna cum laude, Applied Mathematics, Harvard University 2007, Phi Beta Kappa

 Shayak Sarkar's scholarship addresses the structure and legal regulation of inequality.
 His substantive interests lie in financial regulation, employment law, immigration, and taxation.
-He is currently finishing his Ph.D. in economics at Harvard and will join the UC Davis School of Law faculty in Spring 2018.
+He obtained his Ph.D. in economics from Harvard.

 Professor Sarkar clerked for the Hon.
 Guido Calabresi of the U.S. Court of Appeals for the Second Circuit.
 Prior to his clerkship, he practiced as an employment attorney at Greater Boston Legal Services, where he focused on domestic workers’ rights.
 He received his J.D. from Yale Law School, where he was active in the Iraqi Refugee Assistance Project and the Worker and Immigrant Rights Advocacy Clinic.
 He also served as a Coker Fellow in Contracts and received the Paul and Daisy Soros Fellowship for New Americans.
 Before law school he studied as a Rhodes Scholar at Oxford, where he earned masters degrees, with distinction, in social work and development economics.